mycase/chulie/README.md

 ### Config options

 Constructor of the `SqsProcessor` class takes a config object.
-The supported options are.
+The supported options are:

 - **aws**: [optional] Your AWS region and credentials.
 If omitted, whatever configuration is available on your system is used.
 See [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/configuring-the-jssdk.html).